dcollis92/stay-sharp-and-practice/linkedin-learning/aws/introduction-to-aws-1-cloud-concepts/1-introduction-to-cloud-computing.md

 - [ ] by purchasing a license
 - [ ] by contributing hardware

-Q: Which technology provides oversight for the cloud?
+3. Which technology provides oversight for the cloud?

 - [ ] dumb terminals
 - [ ] mainframes